glomadrian/Grav/README.md

 ## Color generator
-Color generator decide how the Grav are painted
+Decides how the Grav is painted

 To use you need to set the attribute:
 ```java